Improved Exploration in Factored Average-Reward MDPs: Numerical Experiments

-In this section we present results from numerical experiments with \AlgB.
-We perform experiments with the algorithm in two domains: a factored version of RiverSwim \cite{strehl2008analysis,filippi2010optimism}, and the Coffee domain \cite{boutilier1994fmdps} in which a robot has to bring coffee to its user.
-For RiverSwim, we construct an FMDP by taking the Cartesian product of two RiverSwim instances with 6 states each, and introduce additional reward for a single joint state to couple the two instances through the reward factors.
+We consider two factored versions of RiverSwim.
+In the first one, we construct an FMDP by taking the Cartesian product of two RiverSwim instances, with $6$ states each, and introduce additional reward for a single joint state to couple the two instances through the reward factors.
 This corresponds to $S=36$ and $A=4$ (and so, $|\cX|=144$).
-For Coffee, since the original domain is episodic, we introduce a reset action that returns the robot to an initial state from any terminal state, at the expense of slightly increasing the scope of the transition factors.
-The size of this domain is $S=64$, $A=4$, and $|\cX|=256$.
-Recall that $\cX = \cS_1\otimes\cdots\otimes\cS_m\otimes\cA_1\otimes\cdots\otimes\cA_{n-m}$, i.e. each factor scope $\cX[Z_i^p]$ (resp.~$\cX[Z_i^r]$) is the Cartesian product of a subset of state and action factors.
-In other words, the learner knows which subset of factors is relevant for transition factor $P_i$ (resp.~reward factor $R_i$), but does not have access to a compact representation, e.g.~in the form of a decision tree.
-Having access to such a compact representation would improve the performance of the algorithm, but makes a stronger assumption on the prior knowledge available to the learner.
+We shall refer to this domain as Two-Layer RiverSwim.
+We construct the second factored version of RiverSwim by coupling three RiverSwim instances with $4$ states each, in a similar fashion.
+This results in an FMDP with $S=64$ and $A=8$ (and hence, $|\cX|=512$), which we call Three-Layer RiverSwim.
+Recall that $\cX = \cS_1\otimes\cdots\otimes\cS_m\otimes\cA_1\otimes\cdots\otimes\cA_{n-m}$, i.e.~each factor scope $\cX[Z_i^p]$ (resp.~$\cX[Z_i^r]$) is the Cartesian product of a subset of state and action factors.
+In other words, the agent knows which subset of factors is relevant for transition factor $P_i$ (resp.~reward factor $R_i$), but does not have access to a compact representation, e.g.~in the form of a decision tree.
+Having access to such a compact representation would improve the performance of the algorithm but makes a stronger assumption on the available prior knowledge.